 March 25, 2011

 - The Public Safety building--located at the northern end of Lot 1 and adjacent to the Welcome Center on Paseo Rancho Castillo--celebrated its grand opening with a formal ceremony and open house.

-- Wing B of the Wallis Annenberg Integrated Science Complex opened for classes, while the construction of the labs were completed by Jan.
+- Wing B of the Wallis Annenberg Integrated Sciences Complex opened for classes, while the construction of the labs were completed by Jan.
 2012.

-- Representing the Kingdom of Spain, Cal State L.A.’s student delegation once again won two top awards at the annual National Model United Nations (NMUN) conference in New York.
-This year, the CSULA student garnered the “Outstanding Position Papers” and “Distinguished Delegation” awards.
+- Representing the Kingdom of Spain, Cal State LA’s student delegation once again won two top awards at the annual National Model United Nations (NMUN) conference in New York.
+This year, the Cal State LA student garnered the “Outstanding Position Papers” and “Distinguished Delegation” awards.

 June 11, 2011

 - L.A.
-Police Commission President John H. Mack, who served as president of the Los Angeles Urban League from August of 1969 until his retirement in 2005, was conferred an honorary doctorate by the California State University Board of Trustees at Cal State L.A.’s 64th Commencement.
+Police Commission President John W. Mack, who served as president of the Los Angeles Urban League from August of 1969 until his retirement in 2005, was conferred an honorary doctorate by the California State University Board of Trustees at Cal State LA’s 64th Commencement.

 - With a total of 89 students, including the first cohort of 39 freshmen, the newly-established Honors College is an academically enriched and socially supportive community for high-achieving scholars.